-It contains a list of all processes waiting to be processed by the Queue Processor.
-The available actions are:
+- 3. Click the project that you want to manage the queue for and then click OK. - 4.
+The project queue contains a list of all processes waiting to be processed by the Queue Processor.
+The following actions can be taken:

-- File > Close closes the window. - Record > Delete if you delete an item from the list it remains unverified and you must re-verify the sources again. - Record > Unlock unlocks records that are locked due to some verification error. - Record > Select All - selects all records from the queue list. - Record > Unselect All deselects all records from the queue. - Queue > Refresh refreshes the gueue list. - Queue > Show All shows all records for the queued processes. - Queue > Auto Refresh automatically refreshes the list.
+File > Close Closed the dialog box.

+Record > Delete If you delete an item from the list it remains unverified and you must re-verify the sources again.
+Record > Unlock Unlocks records that are locked due to some verification error.
+Record > Select All Selects all processes in the queue list.
+Record > Unselect All Deselects all processes in the queue.
+Queue > Refresh Refreshes the queue list.
+Queue > Show All Displays all processes for the queue.
+Queue > Auto Refresh Automatically refreshes the list.